hetzneronline/community-content/contributing.md

    To help you get started, we've prepared a [tutorial template](tutorial-template.md) that you can build on.
 It includes a basic layout for your tutorial, some examples of formatting, and a number of tips and tricks for setting everything up.
 You can copy the content of this file to your own tutorial and edit it where needed.

-   > This command will overwrite the content of the file `01.en.md`.
+   > If you already have a file called `01.en.md`, this command will overwrite the content of that file.

    ```bash
    cp tutorial-template.md tutorials/my-tutorial-name/01.en.md